callmespring/callmespring.github.io/index.md

 My [GitHub](https://github.com/callmespring)

-A summary of my phase one research.
+A summary of my phase one research on **Learning in Finite Horizons with Complex Data**.

 <img src="phase-I.jpg" width="700">